 1. Snack on left-over turkey

-The food we eat has a huge impact on our sleep, and all the sugar we snack on over Christmas can wreak havoc with our rest.
+The food we eat has a huge impact on our sleep quality, and all the sugar we snack on over Christmas can wreak havoc with our rest.
 But there is some good news – Christmas turkey is a great source of tryptophan, which can improve our rest.

 This amino acid boosts serotonin levels, which in turn helps us get a good night’s sleep.
 Just make sure to make it a turkey sandwich – tryptophan only has a noticeable effect when it’s paired with carbohydrates to help absorption.